Q: How much do your puppies cost?

 A: ENS is a very powerful protocol that is run between days 3-16 of the puppies life.
 The super puppy protocol has been shown that even though the puppies are very immature during these first few days, they respond very well to the protocol rapidly gaining neurological growth and development that doesn't occur if ENS is not provided.
 More info can be found here.
 ENS - AKC.org

 A: In general, if you wouldn't want the adult dog to do whatever it is that they are doing, then don't let the puppy do it.
 Example, putting their paws up on you like they are standing on 2 feet.
-This can be cute, but its not as cute unless it's on command when they are full grown and your guests might not think its all that great either.
+This can be cute, but it's not as cute unless it's on command when they are full grown and your guests might not think it's all that great either.

 Age |